KrishnaTiwari1cr/ab-testing-project-/README.md

 ## 🧹 Data Validation

-Real-world issue detected:
+During data inspection, inconsistencies were identified:

-- Control users seeing new page
+- Users in the control group exposed to the new page
-- Treatment users seeing old page
+- Users in the treatment group exposed to the old page

-✅ These mismatches were removed to ensure experiment validity.
+These records were removed to preserve the integrity of the experiment.

 ---